 - Pay all bills on time and in full.

 - Take advantage of score-boosting programs, like Experian Boost.

 - Don’t apply for new accounts too often.

 9. Cook more meals at home

-You can keep it fun (and easy) with meal subscription services, like Blue Apron, which gives you the option of picking new recipes each week along with delivering perfectly measured ingredients straight to your door.
+Put more money back into your wallet by cutting back on restaurant food.
+Eating at home can be fun (and easy) with meal subscription services, which give you the option of picking new recipes each week and deliver the ingredients straight to your door.

 10. Update your beneficiaries